the-kumar-amit07/GoogleCalendarClone/README.md

 # Google Calendar Clone

-A Google Calendar-inspired application built with modern web technologies like React, Redux Toolkit, and Tailwind CSS.
+A Google Calendar-inspired application built with modern web technologies like React, React Context, and Tailwind CSS.
 The app provides users with an intuitive and responsive interface for managing events and schedules efficiently.

 ![App Screenshot](src/assets/gc.png)